aswin711/Ad-Network/README.md

   ### What is an advertisement box?

- It is ui based.App developer can allot a space on app screen for the advertisement.
+ It is UI based.
+App developer can allot a space on app screen for the advertisement.
  It can be of three types:

  * Full Screen Ad